fortezhuo/zod-prisma/README.md

 To get a local copy up and running follow these simple steps.

-### Prerequisites

-This project utilizes yarn and if you plan on contributing, you should too.

 ### Installation

 0.  **Ensure your tsconfig.json enables the compiler's strict mode.**